The 1960s was a youth-oriented decade – the “baby boomers” were coming of age and defined the decade as their own.

 Influences on Makeup

 The youth had a big influence on fashion.
-For the first time since the war, the young had disposable income to hand and it was spent on looking stylish.
+Since the 1950s, the young had disposable income to hand and it was spent on looking stylish.

 London had led the way with the mod look (“modernist”) since the late fifties, and new stores catering to the fashion tastes of the younger generation popped up all over, notably in Carnaby Street and Kings Road.